denisbalazic/would-you-rather/README.md

 # Would You Rather Project

-This is the starter code for the final assessment project for Udacity's React & Redux course.
+This is the final assessment project for Udacity's React & Redux course.
+The goal of this project is to show knowledge of basic Redux flow, using actions and reducers for managing app's state in one place - Redux store, and overall architecture of simple React-Redux app.

+Users can login or register (no password needed, use whatever you want for password) and answer questions asked by other users given two choices.
+Answers are stored and all views are updated accordingly.
+Answered questions are displayed with data related to them.
+Users can ask questions themselves.
+Also there is leaderboard showing users sorted from most answered and asked questions combined.

 The `_DATA.js` file represents a fake database and methods that let you access the data.
-The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
-Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

-Using the provided starter code, you'll build a React/Redux front end for the application.
-We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.
+Once refreshed in browser all new data is erased - there is no persistance of data.

+## Install

+To get started developing right away:

+- install all project dependencies with `npm install`
+- start the development server with `npm start`

 ## Data